passagemath/passagemath-pkg-dual-pairs/README.md

 -------------

 - SageMath, <http://www.sagemath.org/>.
-This package has been tested with SageMath 8.8 and 9.0; it may also work with older or newer versions.
+This package has been tested with SageMath versions from 8.2 up to 9.1; it may also work with older or newer versions.

 Installation